john-farina/etchaSketch/README.md

 ### **Title**

-With the title i wanted to get as close as possible to the actual Etch A Sketch font, after searching i found one similar and i used:
+With the title I wanted to get as close as possible to the actual Etch A Sketch font, after searching I found one similar and I used:

 - **Rondo** *(for the main text)*
 - **Fortrack Regular** *(for the sub text)*

-Because the Etch A Sketch's title is usualy a metalic color i used a long gradient under the image which moves left to right, mimicking a shimmer of metal to the light.
+Because the Etch A Sketch's title is usually a metallic color, I used a long gradient under the image which moves left to right.
+Mimicking a shimmer of metal to the light.
 <img src="./img/readme/title.gif" />

 ### **Grid**

-The grid is styled by the squares inside, which is relying off of a solid border, and equal heigth and width <br/>
+The grid is styled by the squares inside, which is being styled with a solid border, and equal height and width <br/>
-The Fading animation of your drawing is made by creating a CSS animation which fades blackground color from black to white
+The Fading animation of your drawing is made by creating a CSS animation which fades background color from black to white

 ### **Dials**